ericsink/SQLitePCL.raw/README.md

 ## Which platform assemblies are provided in this library?

-In the pcl subdirectory, each csproj with a name of the form SQLitePCL.Ext.\* contains an implementation of a platform assembly.
+In the pcl subdirectory, each csproj with a name of the form SQLitePCL.platform.\* contains an implementation of a platform assembly.

 The following platforms are currently supported: